varun-dhar/linux-camera-background/README.md

 `frameWidth` - the desired frame width, if the defaults are not to your liking.

 `frameHeight` - the desired frame height, if the defaults are not to your liking.

-# Side notes
-There's an issue where the virtual webcam device can't be found unless using a Chromium-based application.
-If you experience this, check for updates to v4l2loopback and your kernel, and if available, install them.
-If not, try restarting.
-Theres another issue where the virtual webcam can't be found in MS Teams.
-This is likely a Teams issue; though this is not confirmed.
-Current workaround is to use the web client or the unofficial [linux Electron client](https://github.com/IsmaelMartinez/teams-for-linux).

-The program does use a lot of CPU resources so expect slowdowns if you have other CPU-hungry programs open.
-However, it ran fine on my mid range 5yo laptop with ~6 resource-intensive windows open, so it should be fine.
-The video may stutter slightly if you move around a lot and other cpu-intensive programs are open (the model is kinda slow if you don't have good specs and cant handle rapid changes when low on resources).
-I might do a C++ rewrite of this code, but probably not, as there is little documentation on using TensorFlow Bodypix in C++.
-C++ rewrite of the version on the `python-old` branch has been completed and is on the `cpp-rewrite` branch; it's more resource-efficient and has a higher framerate.
-Contributions are welcome and appreciated.
-Feature requests may be submitted on the issues page.